lrc-se/bth-anax-repository/README.md

-This module is intended as a replacement for the existing `ActiveRecordModel` in [*anax/database*](https://github.com/canax/database), offering a better semantic fit for the underlying data source, while also being easier to manage and test, especially from a dependency injection standpoint.
+This module is intended as a replacement for the existing `ActiveRecordModel` in [*anax/database*](https://github.com/canax/database), offering a better semantic fit for the underlying data source while also being easier to manage and test, especially from a dependency injection standpoint.

 The module also offers automatic soft-deletion capabilities,